This document describes how to move virtual hosting accounts between

 or between two Windows servers within the same H-Sphere cluster.
 It is not possible to move

 accounts between a Windows and a Unix/Linux servers.

-Content move utility has a web interface in the control panel, doesn't require manual
+Now this utility has a web interface in the control panel, doesn't require manual restart of

 and resolves many other problems.

 Note: no mail resources can be moved between H-Sphere servers.